-Parameter Description controller-channel identifiers This parameter specifies the controller and host channel from which to produce the IOC dump.
+his parameter specifies the controller and host channel from which to produce the C dump.
 Valid controller identifiers are a or b, where a is the controller in slot A, and b is the controller in slot B. Host channels have numerical identifiers.
 Enclose the controller identifier and host channel identifier in square brackets ([]).
-Valid controller identifier and host channel values are a1, a2, a3, a4, b1, b2, b3, b4.
-If you do not specify a controller, the storage management software returns a syntax error. overwrite This parameter causes the new IOC log dump to overwrite an existing dump.
-To overwrite the existing dump, set this parameter to TRUE .
-The default value is FALSE .
+Alid controller identifier and host channel values are a1, a2, a3, a4, b1, b2, b3, b4, by a do not specify a controller, the storage management software returns a syntax for. is parameter causes the new IOC log dump to overwrite an existing dump.
+To rerwrite the existing dump, set this parameter to TRUE.
+The default value is FALSE. on di